-All sites having implemented procedures to support 6-ft physical distancing for staff and student as they enter, exit and move throughout the day, including:
+All sites have implemented procedures to support 6-ft physical distancing for staff and student as they enter, exit and move throughout the day, including:

-- Altering offices, reception area, and all other common space for physical distancing. - Several entry and exit points for all staff, students and parents. - stable groups of students will be assigned a timeframe for arrival and departure from an assigned point. - Parents are encouraged to remain in their vehicles and drop off older children at the designated drop off zones. - Parents that need to escort younger children to their screening and during pickup will be required to wear a mask. - Posting signs in meeting rooms limiting the capacity and layout for physical distancing. - Passing periods and break times will be staggered to avoid congestion. - Placing signs and/or markers to assist with physical distancing, including:
+- Maximizing entry and exit points for all staff, students and parents. - Encouraging parents to remain in their vehicles and drop off children at the designated drop off zones. - Requiring parents that need to escort younger children to their screening and during pickup to wear a mask. - Posting signs in meeting rooms limiting the capacity and layout for physical distancing. - Where possible, staggering passing periods and break times to avoid congestion. - Assigning stable groups and distanced seating areas for lunch - Signage and/or markers to assist with physical distancing, including: - "Stand here" markers where students or staff are required to assemble or wait in line

-"Stand here" markers where students or staff are required to assemble or wait in line "One Way" markers to establish single direction flow in hallways At restrooms to: Limit entry to students from specific classrooms nearby Limit the number of students using it at one time Indicate where to wait in line Individuals will be kept as far apart as possible when there are situations where six feet of physical distancing cannot be achieved.
-We implement the following measures for situations where we cannot maintain at least six feet between individuals: Limit the number of individuals in the given situation Limit the amount of time individual participants are allowed to interact Increasing the pillars of protection (i.e, plexiglass barriers and face shields) Ensure that face coverings are worn at all times Ensure that the space is well ventilated Staff Training and Family Education Testing of Staff Ensure that signage and other signals (i.e. markings on ground) are well visible All staff have been provided a training in district COVID procedures.
+"One Way" markers to establish single direction flow in hallways At restrooms to: ■ Limit entry to students from specific classrooms nearby Limit the number of students using it at one time Indicate where to wait in line Individuals will be kept as far apart as possible when there are situations where six feet of physical distancing cannot be achieved.
+We implement the following measures for situations where we cannot maintain at least six feet between individuals: Limit the number of individuals in the given situation Limit the amount of time individual participants are allowed to interact Increasing the pillars of protection (i.e, plexiglass barriers and face shields) Ensure that face coverings are worn at all times Ensure that the space is well ventilated Ensure that signage and other signals (i.e. markings on ground) are well visible District and site leadership will support the community in understanding the district's Staff Training and Family Education reopening plan, and staff in supporting safety at each site.
+The following steps at each site have been implemented: All staff have been provided a training in district COVID procedures.
 This screencast was presented to both classified and certificated staff at department and staff meetings.
 Training material is regularly updated with current guidance and information.
-Information for parents is available on the district's webpage, and has been sent home to families in parent letters.
+Information for parents is available on the district's webpage, and has been sent home to families in regular parent letters.
+Families will continue to receive information on reopening policies and procedures via regular communication from the district and from their site principals.

 The district has created and shared videos on procedures for reopening with families and the JPA Learning Library has courses available for staff.
-The District will make testing for all staff members available per county and state Testing of Staff requirements.
-LMSV has a contract with Valencia Labs in place in the event that testing in addition to the testing provided through the County of San Diego is required.
-LMSV will test staff when there are multiple COVID-19 cases or major outbreaks based on Cal/OSHA requirements: